Mindfulness for Panic Attacks

 2. Formal Daily Practice (5-15 Minutes)

-Even brief sessions can transform your resilience.
+Even brief anxiety relief practices can support resilience.

 • Guided Meditations: Try apps like Insight Timer for 5-minute anxiety meditations.